bin315a1/NoteSquire/README.md

 NoteSquire is a project that aims to make taking class notes to a new level.
 To store a handwritten page of a note, all you need to do is take a picture of the page and upload it.
 Characters will be detected and converted into digital text, and diagrams will be cropped and added into the digital note!

+*note- the web page implementation is currently incomplete

 Roles:

 Han - create python module that takes an image and outputs the detected data in the image, using GCP Vision API